History of schizophrenia: Schizophrenia under Nazi rule

 In 1933 Dr. Ernst Rüdin, who was in-charge of the Genealogical-Demographic Department of the German Institute for Psychiatric Research in Munich, expressed his interest in schizophrenia and with the help of Franz Kallmann, supported the idea that schizophrenia was a Mendelian inherited disease.
 Kallmann believed that the disorder was transmitted by a regressive gene.

 Both Rüdin's and Kallmann's theories coincided with the growing interest in the idea of Rassenhygiene or "race hygiene".
 The eugenics movement had gained great strength in the United States and Britain.
-Following suit, in 1933 Rüdin became a guiding force in the passage of Germany’s first compulsory sterilization laws known as "the law for the prevention of progeny with hereditary defects" which would target individuals with an intellectual disability, schizophrenia, manic-depressive disorder, epilepsy, Huntington chorea, hereditary blindness and deafness, hereditary alcoholism or “grave bodily malformation.”
+Following suit, in 1933 Rüdin became a guiding force in the passage of Germany's first compulsory sterilization laws known as "the law for the prevention of progeny with hereditary defects" which would target individuals with an intellectual disability, schizophrenia, manic-depressive disorder, epilepsy, Huntington chorea, hereditary blindness and deafness, hereditary alcoholism or “grave bodily malformation.”
 It is suggested by the limited data available that of the 400,000 (1% of the entire population) that were sterilized, 132 000 were sterilized for schizophrenia.

 According to E. Fuller Toddy and Robert H. Yolken, it was in 1939 that Hitler asked his private physician and his officials to draft a law that would allow the systematic killing of individuals with mental disorders, sticking to a claim that he had made shortly after assuming office in 1933: "it is right that the worthless lives of such creatures should be ended, and that this would result in certain savings in terms of hospitals, doctors and nursing staff."
 In 1932 Berthold Kihn had estimated that mentally ill patients were costing Germany 150 million Reichsmarks per year.

-In October 1939, German psychiatric hospitals were asked to carry out a survey which established that 70,000 patients would qualify for the goal of the program which was known as Aktion (action) T–4.
+In October 1939, German psychiatric hospitals were asked to carry out a survey which established that 70,000 patients would qualify for.
+The program was known internally as Aktion (action) T–4.
 The patients were killed with the use of carbon monoxide which they were given in a closed "shower" room.
 According to Friedlander, the "overriding criterion" for selection for death in the T–4 program "was the ability to do productive work" useful by doing work such as dentistry or by pretending to be "asylum director".
 Psychiatric asylums implemented two diets: minimum calories for those who could work and a starvation diet of vegetables only for those who could not.